MIAMI SENIOR HIGH SCHOOL - HOME OF THE STINGAREES! PROUD TO BE AN 'A' RATED SCHOOL

-The Miami High School Alumni Association Inc.
+The Official page for the Miami Senior High School Alumni Association

-The Miami High School Alumni Association Inc.
+The Official page for the Miami Senior High School Alumni Association

 We are a Florida not-for-profit 501(c)(3) organization.
 Current Association Executive Committee Officers are: